Once the seat of the mighty Vijayanagar Empire, Hampi is impressive – even in ruins.

 Not far away, you can then ride to the little-known Sanapur Lake to dip your feet in, after a long day of exploring.

-On the shores of Tamil Nadu, Pondicherry is a mix of gardens, cobblestoned streets, and temples – bringing to life French colonial history, with unmistakably Indian culture.
+On the shores of Tamil Nadu, Pondicherry has cobblestoned streets, gardens and temples, bringing to life French colonial history, with unmistakably Indian culture.